patrickdappollonio/intro-to-openshift/README.md

       file: /etc/origin/master/htpasswd
 ```

 Note that there's a `file` configuration which points to the `htpasswd` file we will set up now.
+Changing the `identityProviders` settings require an OpenShift master restart so you can issue a `systemctl restart origin-master` to apply the changes.

 ---